rpdelaney/l4d2-tourney-rules/rules.md

 The tournament will consist of two sections.

 #####2.1 Swiss section
-The first section will be a Swiss System tournament of [TBD] rounds.
+The first section will be a Swiss System tournament of six (6) rounds.
 A match win will score 1 point; a tie scores a half point; a loss or forfeit scores 0 points.